International Survivors of Suicide Loss Day

 Author: Carla Stumpf Patton

-International Survivors of Suicide Loss Day is on Saturday, November 23, 2019, and is intended to be a day of healing throughout the world, where all those impacted by suicide loss can connect around the lives of their loved ones and the experiences of hope, support, and encouragement.
+International Survivors of Suicide Loss Day, also known as ISOSLD or Survivor Day, is on Saturday, November 21, 2020, and is intended to be a day of healing throughout the world, where all those impacted by suicide loss can connect around the lives of their loved ones and the experiences of hope, support, and encouragement.

-This can be a powerful day of healing for those impacted by suicide loss and many survivors who attend, find a deep connection with others who have had similar experiences, thus discovering they are not alone.
-Finding a host site near you might allow you to meet other survivors in your community and learn about local resources.
-Participating in the online program can help you feel connected to the suicide community by learning more about coping and healing through suicide loss. his day can offer new insights about how fellow survivors are helping to bring about change around how society treats those who have endured loss by suicide.
-These courageous efforts by survivors are helping to save lives from suicide.
+This can be a powerful day of healing for those impacted by suicide loss and many survivors who participate find a deep connection with others who have had similar experiences, thus discovering they are not alone.
+Finding a host site or nearby event can help you connect to survivors in your community and learn about local resources for coping and healing through suicide loss.
+This day can offer new insights about how fellow survivors are helping to bring about positive change for those who have endured loss by suicide, as well as helping to save lives from suicide.

 Talking about suicide and being able to process the grief in a safe setting can be instrumental in the healing process.
-We encourage you to attend an event or learn more about the program.
-To learn more about the Survivor Day event, view previous documentaries, or find a host location near you, please visit the American Foundation for Suicide Prevention website.
+We encourage you to participate or learn more about the program.
+To learn more about the Survivor Day event, view previous documentaries, or find a host location or chapter near you, please visit the American Foundation for Suicide Prevention website.

 If you have endured the suicide loss of a military service member, Tragedy Assistance Program for Survivors is here to offer help at 1-800-959-TAPS (8277) or visit: www.taps.org/suicide.

 Dr. Carla Stumpf Patton is TAPS Senior Director of Suicide Postvention Programs and surviving spouse of D.I.
 Sgt.
 Richard Stumpf, USMC.